hvpham-yorku/Quick-Quacker-coding_Group-1/Sprint 2/sprint2.md

 - **User Authentication:**
   - #11 As a user, I want to be able to log out of my account.

-  - #15 As a user, I want to be able to easily login into my account.

 ## Spikes
 Spikes are research tasks required before development:
 - **Authentication and Security:** Research best practices for secure login and logout mae structurenagemenet.